Skip to main content

 • “The gameplay loop quickly became more about frustration and complications rather than fun, so I wouldn't recommend this one.”

 The graphics of XCOM 2 have received widespread praise for their impressive detail and aesthetic appeal, with many players noting that they hold up well even years after release.
-However, some users have reported significant performance issues, including frame rate drops and graphical glitches, which can detract from the overall experience.
-Despite these concerns, the game's visuals are generally considered a strong point, enhancing the immersive tactical gameplay.
+However, there are significant concerns regarding performance issues, including graphical glitches and frame rate drops, particularly on lower-end systems.
+Overall, while the visuals enhance the gaming experience, they can be marred by technical problems that detract from gameplay.

-• “The graphics are stunning, with detailed environments, dynamic lighting, and impressive special effects bringing its futuristic setting to life.”
+• “The game's visuals are stunning, with detailed environments, dynamic lighting, and impressive special effects bringing its futuristic setting to life.”

 • “Not least important, War of the Chosen is so much better optimized than the original XCOM 2, with loading times between missions a lot faster.”